HoverMower/ROSMowerControl/readme.md

 - camera view
 - map view, interaction with robot by clicking on map

+# Pre-requisites
+To run the control center

+# Configuration

+# Installation and start

 ## Credits
 This project is based on two main open source projects.
 The first and major one is the [Robot Web Tools project](http://robotwebtools.org/).
 This package is responsible for any communication and interaction with ROS.